 POLL WORKER RECRUITMENT

-In 2018, Fair Elections Center created a new project to promote the important role of poll workers through piloting WorkElections.org, a unique web portal designed to centralize and simplify information on poll worker requirements and links to local jurisdictions’ applications.
-The endeavor was launched in nine states to help find poll workers who were young, bilingual, and tech savvy.
+What started as a prototype in 2016 by Fair Elections Center was officially launched in 2018 as a new project to promote the important role of poll workers through piloting WorkElections.org, a unique web portal designed to centralize and simplify information on poll worker requirements and links to local jurisdictions’ applications.
+The endeavor was launched in nine states to help find poll workers who were young, bilingual, and tech-savvy.

 Our work is an effort to create a more diverse pool of poll workers so they more closely reflect the communities of voters they help.
-Leading into 2020, we expanded WorkElections.org nationally, to include comprehensive information on poll worker requirements -- including voter registration and training requirements, hours, pay rates, and links to applications -- for more than 4,000 jurisdictions across the country.
+Leading into 2020, we expanded WorkElections.org nationally, to include comprehensive information on poll worker requirements -- including voter registration and training requirements, hours, pay rates, and links to applications -- for thousands of jurisdictions across the country.
 WorkElections is the first portal to compile all this information in simplified form and in one place.

 We’ve saw the effect the COVID-19 pandemic had on primary elections, with thousands of mostly older poll workers deciding to stay home to protect their health.
 Many polling locations were shuttered as a result, contributing to long lines at the few remaining voting sites.
 If nothing was done, the same crisis was expected to impact the elections in the fall.